junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 Anyone who knows how to read can use this book in her own home.
 Even those who do not read can learn from the pictures.
 But to make the fullest and best use of the book, people often need some instruction.
 This can be done in several ways.

-A health worker or anyone who gives out the book should make sure that people understand how to use the list of Contents, the Index, the Green Pages, and the Vocabulary.
+A health worker or anyone who gives out the book should make sure that people understand how to use the list of [Contents](#page-152), the [Index (yellow-pages)](#yellow-pages), the [Green Pages](#green-pages), and the [Vocabulary](#vocabulary).

 Take special care to give examples of how to look things up.
-Urge each person to carefully read the sections of the book that will help her understand what may be helpful to do, what could be harmful or dangerous, and when it is important to get help (see especially Chapters 1, 2, 6, and 8, and also the SIGNS OF DANGEROUS ILLNESS, [page 42](#page-42)).
+Urge each person to carefully read the sections of the book that will help her understand what may be helpful to do, what could be harmful or dangerous, and when it is important to get help (see especially [Chapter 1](#page-1), [Chapter 2](#page-17), [Chapter 6](#page-49), [and 8](#page-59), and also the [SIGNS OF DANGEROUS ILLNESS](#page-42)).

 Point out how important it is to prevent sickness before it starts.

-Encourage people to pay special attention to Chapters [page 11](#page-11) and 12, which deal with eating right (nutrition) and keeping clean (hygiene and sanitation).
+Encourage people to pay special attention to [Chapters 11](#page-109) and [Chapters 12](#page-131), which deal with eating right (nutrition) and keeping clean (hygiene and sanitation).

 Also show and mark the pages that tell about the most common problems in your area.
-For example, you can mark the pages on diarrhea and be sure mothers with small children understand about ‘special drink’ (oral rehydration, [page 152](#page-152)).
+For example, you can mark the pages on diarrhea and be sure mothers with small children understand about ‘special drink’ ([oral rehydration](#page-152)).

 Many problems and needs can be explained briefly.
 But the more time you spend with people discussing how to use the book or reading and using it together, the more everyone will get out of it.

 You as a health worker might encourage people to get together in small groups to read through the book, discussing one chapter at a time.
-Look at the biggest problems in your area—what to do about health problems that already exist and how to prevent similar problems in the future.
+Look at the biggest problems in your area, what to do about health problems that already exist and how to prevent similar problems in the future.
 Try to get people looking ahead.

 Perhaps interested persons can get together for a short class using this book (or others) as a text.
 Members of the group could discuss how to recognize, treat, and prevent different problems.
 They could take turns teaching and explaining things to each other.

 To help learning be fun in these classes you can act out situations.
 For example, someone can act as if he has a particular sickness and can explain what he feels.
-Others then ask questions and examine him (Chapter 3).
+Others then ask questions and examine him ([Chapter 3](#page-29)).

 Use the book to try to find out what his problem is and what can be done about it.
-The group should remember to involve the ‘sick’ person in learning more about his own sickness—and should end up by discussing with him ways of preventing the sickness in the future.
+The group should remember to involve the ‘sick’ person in learning more about his own sickness, and should end up by discussing with him ways of preventing the sickness in the future.
 All this can be acted out in class.

 Exciting and effective ways to teach about health care are in the book [_Helping Health Workers Learn_](#addresses-for-teaching-materials), also available from Hesperian.